cyberark/conjur/docs/reference/policy.md

 These permission rules can be leveraged to delegate management of the Conjur policy system across many team members.

-When a Conjur account is created, an empty "bootstrap" policy is created by default.
+When a Conjur account is created, an empty "root" policy is created by default.
 This policy is owned by the `admin` user of the account.
-As the owner, the `admin` user has full permissions on the "bootstrap" policy.
+As the owner, the `admin` user has full permissions on the "root" policy.

 A policy document can define policies within it.
-For example, if the "bootstrap" policy is:
+For example, if the "root" policy is:

 {% include policy-file.md policy='policy-reference-root-example' %}